JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 module.exports = <My-path>ControllerImpl;
 ```

+__Q:__ Is it necessary to have the controller name the same as the contract path?
+A: No, absolutely not!
+Except that it's easier and more intuitive to do it that way.

 ### Step #3 - Response outcomes

 Each response defined in your swagger contract needs to have a corresponding entry `x-gulp-swagger-codegen-outcome: <name>`.
 It is this _name_ that is used by the controller methods call on the responder object.
 The outcome names can be re-used in different path verbs, however, they must be unique within any given verb's outcomes.